It’s February, it’s Valentine’s Day, it’s the perfect time to look at book romances!

 Jennifer Crusie has been my favourite romance writer since I was a teenager, and this is my favourite of her books.

-It’s funny, fast-paced and entertaining with obvious attraction between the two characters that starts with conflict and builds slowly into the romance.
+It’s funny, fast-paced and entertaining with obvious attraction between the two characters that starts with conflict and a lot of banter, and builds slowly into the romance.

 The Wall of Winnipeg and Me by Mariana Zapata